The Three Distinct Types of Human Beings in Gnosticism: Hylic, Psychic and Pneumatic

 Pneumatic Personality Traits

-- Being Over Doing: Focuses on being and becoming rather than doing or having.
+• Being Over Doing: Centers consciousness on states of being and becoming rather than doing or having.
+Understands that authentic action flows naturally from enlightened consciousness rather than effortful striving.

 Plato’s allegory of the cave and the Gnostic spiritual hierarchy share a profound psychological insight: humans exist in varying states of awareness, with most trapped in illusion while a select few glimpse transcendent reality.